Best Dental Assistant Schools in Alabama

 Here’s what you need to know to choose the right dental assistant school in Alabama.

-Dental Assistant Licensing in Alabama
+Dental assistant licensing in Alabama

 In Alabama, dental assistants are not licensed in the same way as dental hygienists.
 However, certain expanded duties do require specific credentials.